-If your code contains any annotations (outside of comments, see Section 2.11), or any import statements for the annotations, then your code has a dependency on the annotation declarations.
+If your code contains any annotations (outside of comments, see Section 11.3), or any import statements for the annotations, then your code has a dependency on the annotation declarations.
 You also will need to provide the annotation declarations as well, if you decide to distribute your project.

-For your convenience, the checkers distribution comes with a jar file, checkers-quals.jar, that only contains the distributed qualifiers.
+For your convenience, inside the checkers distribution .zip file is a jar file, checkers-quals.jar, that only contains the distributed qualifiers.
 You may include the jar file in your distribution.